Matt Lorito: Professional

 Lorito remained with the Islanders' AHL affiliate, the Bridgeport Sound Tigers through the duration of his contract.
 In his final year under contract in the during the 2019–20 season, Lorito registered 23 points in 50 games before he was traded by the Islanders at the NHL trade deadline to the Toronto Maple Leafs in exchange for Jordan Schmaltz on February 24, 2020.

 As a free agent from the Maple Leafs heading into the pandemic delayed 2020-21 season, Lorito agreed to continue his career in the AHL, signing a one-year contract with the San Diego Gulls, affiliate to the Anaheim Ducks, on January 29, 2021.

 Following his seventh season in the AHL, Lorito left North America as a free agent and signed his first European contract in agreeing to a one-year deal with Swedish club, Djurgårdens IF of the SHL, on August 21, 2021.
 After only 14 regular season games played, Lorito's contract with Djurgården was terminated.
 On November 10, 2021, Lorito opted to move to Kontinental Hockey League, signing as a free agent with Latvian club, Dinamo Riga, for the remainder of the season.
 Lorito made 17 appearances with Dinamo, collecting 3 goals and 7 points as the club finished outside of the playoffs.
 As a free agent, on February 4, 2022, Lorito opted to return to North America and signed an AHL contract for the remainder of the 2021–22 season with the Hartford Wolf Pack, the primary affiliate to the New York Rangers.

-As an un-signed free agent over the summer, Lorito was belatedly signed to a one-year contract for the 2022–23 season with German club, Grizzlys Wolfsburg of the DEL, on December 22, 2022.
+As an un-signed free agent over the summer, Lorito was belatedly signed to a one-year contract for the 2022–23 season with German club, Grizzlys Wolfsburg of the Deutsche Eishockey Liga (DEL), on December 22, 2022.

+Lorito ended his 8 year professional playing career following his lone season in Germany.
+On August 30, 2023, he was hired as a professional scout to the Pittsburgh Penguins organization of the NHL.